R3V1Z3/breakdown/README.md

 # GitDown
+jQuery + GitHub Pages + GitHub Gist + Markdown + MarkdownIt =
+~~jGitHubPageGistMarkdownMarkdownIt~~ GitDown

-Framework for building apps on GitHub Pages using Markdown, and with a heavy emphasis on experimenting through and using GitHub Gist for code hosting.
+GitDown framework provides a core for quickly and easily building apps on GitHub Pages that use Markdown with a heavy emphasis on experimenting and extending using GitHub Gist for code hosting.

 ## What it do
 The framework provides: